 “Over the past few years the use of 3-D and 4-D TEE has really exploded,” said Al Lojewski, vice president and general manager of GE Healthcare’s cardiovascular ultrasound unit.
 “It is used with all the new transcatheter structural heart procedures with mitral valve repair, LAA occlusion and TAVR.
 There are more and more devices and procedures now being introduced that use TEE for visualization.”

-Guiding Transcatheter Structural Heart Procedures
+Guiding Transcatheter Structural Heart Procedures With TEE

 3-D TEE has enabled more complex transcatheter procedures, such as closure of atrial septal defects (ASDs), ventricular septal defects (VSDs) and the left atrial appendage (LAA).
 TEE also is used to more accurately assess the placement and function of transcatheter aortic valve repairs (TAVR) and makes possible transcatheter mitral valve repair procedures, such as the MitraClip.